SchulzLab/EpigenomicsTutorial-ISMB2017/README.md

 This is the accompanying website of the ISMB tutorial about epigenomics data analysis held in *Prague on the 21st of July*.
 It contains the schedule as well as information, and will be extended to contain all the data and software necessary for the tutorial.

+**NOTE:** The final version of the tutorial material will be available at 19.07.2017 at the latest.

 # Organizers / Presenters

 * [Dr. Ivan G. Costa](http://costalab.org/team-2/ivan-g-costa-group-leader-2/), RWTH Aachen University, Germany